 This police officer then told him to return to the road.
 The respondent followed the officer’s directions but then when he reached the road, the respondent attempted to run once again into the forest.
 He came upon a house where two people gave him food, water and 100 Kuna (Croatian currency).
 The respondent stayed in the house for 10 minutes, but the people told him to run because they said the police are everywhere in this area.
 The respondent then stopped a family in a car and asked to use their GPS to find the direction to Slovenia and the family offered to drive him to the Slovenian border.
 However, while talking to this family, the police apprehend him in a car.
 The police put him in a police van, which promptly arrived after the first car.
 In this van, there were ten people from the respondents original group.
 The apprehension occured at approximately 07:00.
 The Croatian police, however, told him to get out of the van because they recognized him from his glasses as the person who ran from the police twice.
 They asked him why he ran two times and then they ordered him to sit on the side of the road, where one police officer beat him with a baton on his hands, kicked him on his back and shoulders, and hit him on the head with the butt of a gun.
 The officer then took the respondents shoes and put them in a plastic bag and put the respondent back in a van.

 The police drove 15 minutes to a police station, where they arrive at approximately 08:00.
 At the police station, the police gave the respondent a sheet of paper in Urdu that asked him to fill out his name, his family’s name and his nationality.
-They took his fingerprints and a photo, but they do not make him sign anything.
+They took his fingerprints and a photo, but they did not make him sign anything.
 He was then put in a windowless room with 11 other people and one camera.
-They were in this room for about three hours and originally, they were denied food, water and access to a toilet but gradually, the police gave them small amounts of water and hard, stale bread and biscuits.
+They were in this room for about three hours and at first, they were denied food, water and access to a toilet but gradually, the police gave them small amounts of water and hard, stale bread and biscuits.

 The respondent asked for asylum but the police told him “no”.
 Two minors also asked for asylum in the police station.
-They told the police they were minors and do not want to go back to Bosnia.
+They told the police they were minors and did not want to go back to Bosnia.
 The police respond by saying “no, you go back to Bosnia.”
 The group were not beaten inside the police station.

 The respondent was then put in a van with eight other people.
 There was also another van full of 10 people that were caught.
-The police kept them in the van for 20 minutes without turning on the engine and was van is very hot and had no fan.
+The police kept them in the van for 20 minutes without turning on the engine and the van was very hot and had no fan.
 Then, the police drove the van for about three hours until they reach the border with Bosnia, approximately 13km from Velika Kladuša.